 Please e-mail me Eric Johnston.
 I am pleased to accept technical reviews and descriptions of alternative technologies and ways of providing services.
 Please send your images also.
 If you have a web site, please point people direct to specific pages here, rather than copying pages.
 Your cooperation would be appreciated, thank you.

 This web site started off on a SUN Sparc10, then SUN Sparc 20, then to a leased SUN NETRA T-1 server, then a pair of leased Virtual Machine (VM) and most recently to a pair of DELL Poweredge T310 servers.

 Ku band BUC sale.

-Other names used on this page, SUN, Solaris, Wildblue, Intelsat, NewSkies and Eutelsat are trade names of the respective companies.
+"Satellite Signals", "SSL" and "SatSig" are TradeMarks.
+Other names used on this page, SUN, Solaris, Wildblue, Intelsat, NewSkies and Eutelsat are trade names of the respective organisations.

 All content Copyright (c) 1999-2016 SSL Ltd. All rights reserved.
 Established web site since 1 Jan 1999.